Shark attacks in South Australia

-As of 2014, there have been 82 recorded shark attacks in South Australia since the establishment of the colony in 1836.
+A total of 24 people have been killed by sharks in South Australian waters since the establishment of the colony in 1836.
+Prior to 2014, there had been 82 recorded shark attacks in South Australia.
 20 of those have involved a single fatality.
 Victims were involved in a range of aquatic activities, including surfing, diving, spear-fishing, snorkeling, boating and swimming.
 Six of the fatalities occurred off the coast of greater metropolitan Adelaide, with the remainder distributed across South Australia's extensive coastline.
 Many of the fatal attacks have been attributed to great white sharks.

+2020-present

+There were no fatal shark attacks anywhere in South Australia during the years 2015 through 2022 (in a presumed attack in January 2021, it was later concluded that the man had died of natural causes before being scavenged by a shark).
+Three surfers were killed by sharks in separate incidents in 2023, and one in 2025.
+The four surfers all died in remote locations while surfing or swimming at a surf break.